 - Social situations bring up feelings discomfort

 - Have a view of yourself that is overly critical or harsh

 Like all other CAPS clinical services groups are held in a confidential setting with mental health professionals.
 A brief screening with the group leader(s) may be required prior to becoming a member.
 If you are interested in a group, come in or call to schedule a group preview appointment.

-- This is a 6-week structured group designed to help you learn effective strategies for coping with anxiety using cognitive-behavioral, mindfulness, and acceptance based principles.
+- This is a 6-week in-person structured group designed to help you learn effective strategies for coping with anxiety using cognitive-behavioral, mindfulness, and acceptance-based principles.

 - Mondays 11am—12:15pm: Lauren Jensen, Ph.D.

-- This group aims to help college students understand the symptoms of depression and how depression often occurs in an interpersonal context.
-Participants learn ways to resolve conflicts, negotiate with others, strengthen important relationships, and set boundaries in damaging relationships.
+- This online 6-week structured group aims to help college students understand the symptoms of depression and help develop strategies to cope with depression.

 CAPS Online Workshop Groups are designed to build understanding and skills in a 3-session workshop.
 All workshops come with a student workbook that will allow you to practice your skills in between sessions.
 All workshop groups will take place online through Zoom.

 *All Dates in Bold indicates first group in the series.

 Mood Masters will help you examine old coping strategies you use that may be contributing to distress and provide you with tools to help you function more fully in your life.
 Learn new skills to tolerate distress, regulate emotions, and increase mindfulness.